This program focuses on the Special Education needs for children in grades 5-12.

 - EDUC 0215 - Theory of Critical Multicultural Education

 - EDUC 0319 - Foundations of Teaching and Learning

-- EDUC 0321 - The Middle School and its Students
+- EDUC 0321 - Middle School and its Students

-- EDUC 0354 - Educational Planning and Evaluation: Middle and Secondary Schools
+- EDUC 0354 - Teaching Middle and High School Students

 - EDUC 0329 - Applications to Teaching and Learning